 The reason that I started to train dogs was to help improve the overall human/canine relationship.
-The reason that I continue is that I love it.
+The reason I continue is that I love it.

 What is Dog Training?

 Our definition is the act of intentionally communicating with a dog.
 It is a Practice, and something that should be practiced daily.
 It is a conversation that continues between the dog and the trainer or owner for life.

 While socialization helps to domesticate your puppy, dogs must also learn how to communicate with people in everyday life.
 Training is the key to effective, clear and consistent communication.
 This form of canine education is based on consistency, trust, and mutual respect.

 Argos Dog Training practices balanced dog training.
 We look to achieve balance between the owner and the dog in the dog’s environment and in the dog’s life.
 We balance our lesson time between teaching the owner and training the dog.

 To achieve this balance, we teach the dog owner how to reduce the latent stress that naturally occurs in a dog’s life; how to create structure in the relationship and environment of the dog; how to enhance the relationship between dog and owner; and how to improve communication between dog and owner.
 By doing these things, your dog will begin to give you more attention and look to follow your lead.

 To communicate with your dog we employ all four key concepts of operant conditioning in a disciplined, organized, and fun way.